This article is written based on a group discussion on a Facebook page.

 I am sharing the garment image here.
+Can you provide the correct SAM of this design?

 Many of the respondents mentioned that it is difficult to estimate the product SAM (SMV) by seeing the image only.
-Some of the engineers asked further questions – so that they can give accurate information.
+Some of the engineers asked further questions – so that they could give accurate information.
 Like, "I need to check every process (operations) of the garment.
 There might be top-stitch but not visible in the image".

-Image is taken from the Facebook group discussion |
+The image is taken from the Facebook group discussion |

 SAM of the garment

 In the discussion, more than 25 members shared their estimated SAM.
-They tried to guess possible SMV of the garment shown in the above image.
+They tried to guess the possible SMV of the garment shown in the above image.
 Here is a list of responses.
 You can see the SAM range from 6.25 minutes to 24 minutes.
 Which one will you pick for your factory?

 - 9 minutes